francesco-cal98/Pam---Predictive-Accumulator-models/README.md

 ---

-A python implementation of the PAM framework.
+A Python implementation of the PAM framework.
 The structure and methodologies are inspired from the HGF toolbox, open source code available as part of the TAPAS software collection.
-The python implementation of the HGF toolbcx is forked from https://github.com/mesoScopic-Computational-AuditioN-lab/HGF by Jorie van Haren jjg.vanharen@maastrichtuniversity.nl
+The Python implementation of the HGF toolbox is forked from https://github.com/mesoScopic-Computational-AuditioN-lab/HGF by Jorie van Haren jjg.vanharen@maastrichtuniversity.nl

 The repository is structured in the following way: